 Which came first, the chicken or the egg?
 Let’s take a simplified view:

-If you are a new owner of backyard chickens, you would declare that you bought your chickens first, and now you are waiting for your fist eggs – hence, the chicken came first.
+If you are a new owner of backyard chickens, you would declare that you bought your chickens first, and now you are waiting for your first eggs – hence, the chicken came first.

 Or, you could venture into incubating fertilized eggs, in which case you would declare that the egg came first!
 On your homestead that is.

-Regardless as to which option you chose, we will be discussing everything from mating chickens, incubating eggs, hatching, and rearing the brand new chicks.
+Regardless of which option you chose, we will be discussing everything from mating chickens, incubating eggs, hatching, and rearing the brand new chicks.